raspberrypilearning/sense-hat-random-sparkles/en/step_6.md

 --- /hint ---

 --- hint ---
-Here is what your code should look like
+Here is what your code should look like:
 ```python
 while True:
     x = randint(0, 7)